osamaalmughanni/Kumiko/README.md

 ### 6.2 Add Team Members to Specific Resources

-To control which resources team members can access in your content, you can organize them using a structured approach.
+To control which resources team members can access, you can organize your scripts using a more structured approach.
 Start by creating a main folder for each project and put the relevant scripts inside.
 This way, you can assign team members to specific projects, allowing them access only to the resources within their assigned project.

-Here's an example that shows how you can organize your scripts based on projects:
+Here's an example on how organize your scripts based on projects:

 ```
 - 📁 Kumiko